michaeljclark/michaeljclark.github.io/index.md

 _**Measurement**_

-The goal is to quantify the factors that contribute to the performance difference between native x86-64 code and translated RISC-V code, so future benchmarks should measure the following factors:
+A future goal is to quantify the factors that contribute to the performance differences between native x86-64 code and translated RISC-V code, so future benchmarks should measure the following:

 - Sign extension overhead
-- Number of fused macro-ops
 - Indirect call/return overhead
-- Accesses to registers spilled to memory
+- Macro-op fusion performance improvement
+- Register allocation and spilled register access
 - Work per instruction (fused and unfused micro-ops)

 ---